• Skip to primary navigation

 Astronomical units can be used to make the distances more manageable.

 Working out how far each planet is from the Sun can be tricky as the distance changes depending on where the planet in its orbit.
-I’ve used average distances for the purpose of this activity.
+I’ve used average distances for this activity.

 What is an Astronomical Unit?